Coach House Museum

 Higgins Group Company Historic Vehicles

 grew from a small, contracting business established in the Manawatu by Irish

 immigrant Dan Higgins.
-It is now a leading New Zealand
+It is now a leading New Zealand civil construction contractor

-Higgins are important supporters of the Museum and have generously provided the property to house
+supporters of the Museum and have generously provided the property to house

 collections.
 A collection of historically significant Higgins vehicles have